about

 biography

-giorgio pettenò (dolo, venice 1963) graduated in architecture from the iuav university of venice with supervisor gianugo polesello. at the iuav he carried out research activities from 1996 to 2000 and was assistant to gianugo polesello in the architectural design course from 1995 to 2002. he worked at the canali associated studio in parma from 1996 to 2000 dealing with the projects for the construction of the new plants prada industrialists in tuscany, for the construction of a new residential complex in alba and for the renovation of the former tobacco factory in milan, also participating in competitions for the expansion of the innsbruck town hall and for the new museum center the “city of cultures” in the area of the former ansaldo of milan. he opened his own professional studio in venice in 2000 and in 2002 won the competition for the construction of the new scandiano exhibition center (reggio emilia). in addition to his professional activity, giorgio pettenò has dealt with some murst research such as “architecture and central and monumental areas” and “the centuriations of central veneto: the case of camposampiero, a hypothesis/project for a university settlement” coordinated by gianugo polesello for whom he was also one of the curators of a publication on his work.
+giorgio pettenò graduated in architecture at the iuav university of venice with gianugo polesello as supervisor and obtained a phd in architecture and construction (draco), curriculum in architectural and urban composition, from sapienza university of rome. he conducted research at iuav from 1996 to 2000 and was gianugo polesello’s assistant in the architectural design program from 1995 to 2002. he worked at the canali associated studio in parma from 1996 to 2000 dealing with the projects for the construction of the new plants prada industrialists in tuscany, for the construction of a new residential complex in alba and for the renovation of the former tobacco factory in milan, also participating in competitions for the expansion of the innsbruck town hall and for the new museum center the “city of cultures” in the area of the former ansaldo of milan. he opened his own professional studio in venice in 2000 and in 2002 won the competition for the construction of the new scandiano exhibition center (reggio emilia). in addition to his professional activity, giorgio pettenò has dealt with some murst research such as “architecture and central and monumental areas” and “the centuriations of central veneto: the case of camposampiero, a hypothesis/project for a university settlement” coordinated by gianugo polesello for whom he was also one of the curators of a publication on his work. he is currently working at the department of architecture and design at sapienza university of rome on research entitled “made in italy, forms of desire”.

 list of works